jitpack/jitpack.io/FAQ.md

 Up to 15 minutes

+**Is JitPack similar to Maven Central?**

+JitPack is a public maven repository and serves maven artifacts.
+In that sense it is similar to Maven Central.
+However, JitPack takes a completely different approach to how you get your artifacts in the repository.
+With Maven Central you build the artifacts yourself and then upload them.
+With JitPack you create a git tag for a release and it will build the artifacts from source.

 **Other questions**

-Send them to jitpack at jitpack.io or come to https://gitter.im/jitpack/jitpack-io
+Send them to jitpack at jitpack.io or come to https://gitter.im/jitpack/jitpack.io